mathijsm/Magento/README.md

 All online payment methods for your Magento webshop in one go!
 Make it possible for customers to pay in your Magento webshop.
 Download the Magento Advanced webshop module [here](https://github.com/icepay/Magento/releases) and gain access to the most popular national and international online payment methods.

-You also can find ICEPAY on [Magento Connect](http://www.magentocommerce.com/magento-connect/icepay-payment-advanced.html).
-Download the Magento Advanced webshop module as a Magento extension and get started within minutes.
-Upgrades for ICEPAY are done more easily and faster via Magento Connect.

 The master branche may not be stable.
 See the [release list](https://github.com/icepay/Magento/releases) for stable version of this module.
+Use [Magento Connect](http://www.magentocommerce.com/magento-connect/icepay-payment-advanced.html) for mainstream updates.

 ## Contributing ##